fbpx

 We have always championed Wales’ themed years, whether it was the year of Adventure, Year of Legends, Year of the Sea, Year of Discovery, or Year of the Outdoors.
 We had a whale of a time supporting the initiative and used it to put Wales’s identity at the forefront of our message.

-This year, we’re excited to get involved with 2023: Llwybrau.
+This year, we’re excited to get involved with 2024: Llwybrau.
 Wales, by Trails.

 Anyone who frequents the Black Boy Inn will tell you that the Inn has been a favourite for hikers – whether it’s a pre-ramble coffee or a post-walk meal and pint, weary travellers have been soothing their aching bones from an arduous journey for over 500 years!

-And that’s why this year we will be building a wealth of hiking content on our blog so that our readership will have the inside track on the most exciting and beautiful hikes to get involved in within 2023.
+And that’s why this year we will be building a wealth of hiking content on our blog so that our readership will have the inside track on the most exciting and beautiful hikes to get involved in within 2024.

-Let’s make a start shall we?
+Let’s make a start, shall we?

 Snowdon’s trails